On the new "escalation of violence" in Israel and Palestine

 Abdullah, like the thousands of young Palestinians killed by Israeli fire in the last half century (since more than 30 years began only in the West Bank) bled to death shortly after, without being able to corroborate the version offered by the Hebrew authorities, as to This often happens with such incidents in the Israeli-occupied West Bank.

-Today it will be impossible to know the reasons that led the Palestinian to supposedly get out of the car that fateful day, but what is known is that he had just become a father, that he had a stable job as an employee of the Palestinian National Authority (PNA) and that He was from a town in southern Jenin, a city that has been the target of the largest Israeli military raids since the Second Intifada in recent weeks.
-"What we experienced in 2002 was child's play compared to what we have suffered here these days," a Palestinian trader recounted on international television.
+Today it will be impossible to know the reasons that led the Palestinian to supposedly get out of the car on that fateful day, but what is known is that he had just become a father, that he had a stable job as an employee of the Palestinian National Authority (PNA) and that he was from a town south of Jenin, the city that in recent weeks has been the target of the largest Israeli military raids since the Second Intifada.
+"What we experienced in 2002 was child's play compared to what we have suffered here these days," said a Palestinian businessman on international television.

 On January 26, one of these incursions into the Jenin refugee camp resulted in the death of ten Palestinians (seven militiamen and three civilians, including a 60-year-old woman) in an operation that sought to end a Jihad terrorist cell.
 Islamic, according to a statement issued jointly by the Army press office, the Security Agency and the Israeli border police.
 Hours later, another Palestinian was killed in what Israeli security forces called a "violent riot" near Jerusalem.